Stephen-Gates/GTFS/README.md

 - testing the invalid data with a schema

 ## Schemas
 The [schemas](https://github.com/Stephen-Gates/GTFS/tree/master/schemas) were created using [Data Packagist](http://datapackagist.okfnlabs.org).
-Using DataPackagist:
+Using Data Packagist:

 - add some basic information about the data file (name, description, license, etc.)
 - upload the data file